04 Feb Happy Lunar New Year: Celebrate the Year of the Pig with this traditional noodle dish

-This week the beautiful heritage home (built by famous Sydney personality, tea mogul Mei Quong Tart in 1890) is decorated in red in celebration of Lunar New Year.
-Next Tuesday 20 February (on the fifth Day of the Dog), the Quong Tart family (as they call themselves) will gather for a Cantonese style New Year’s celebration complete with traditional lion dance, a visit from the God of Fortune and, of course, a feast.
+During the celebrations, the beautiful heritage home (built by famous Sydney personality, tea mogul Mei Quong Tart in 1890) is decorated in red in celebration of Lunar New Year.
+To ring in the Year of the Pig, the Quong Tart family will gather for a Cantonese style New Year’s celebration complete with traditional lion dance, a visit from the God of Fortune and, of course, a Chinese foodie feast.

 Food is an important daily aspect of the culture that’s lived out at Uniting Quong Tart.
 It’s part of the team’s commitment to the concept of ‘ageing in place’ – an approach that aims to celebrate people through the continuation of language, culture and customs as they move into aged care.
 One lovely way this happens is that residents are given the choice of their preferred comfort food (usually noodle soup or congee) if they’re unwell with the flu.

 Leisure and Lifestyle Coordinator, Yoke Lim, who has been with Uniting since the service first opened in 2008, also serves up a range of traditional activities including Tai Chi, Mahjong, Chinese opera and outings to Yum Cha.
 She gets the residents involved in decorating for the New Year celebrations and planning the menu – with dishes decided via democratic process with a resident vote.